 Adolf Loos Apartment and Gallery, founded in 2009, is an art gallery and auction house specialising in the sale of high quality paintings, sculptures and design works.
 As the only auction house and gallery in the Czech Republic, it provides a lifetime guarantee of authenticity for sold artworks.
 The auction house mediates professional consultations and expertises by renowned experts also restoration or framing of paintings.
 Ever since its establishment, ALAG has played an active part in organising art exhibitions and in publishing.
 We closely co-operate with the National Gallery in Prague, Moravian Gallery in Brno, The Gallery of Fine Art Ostrava and the Austrian National Gallery in Vienna.
 In 2010, Adolf Loos Apartment and Gallery loaned Moravian Ostrau II, the famous painting by Oskar Kokoschka, to the town of Ostrau.
 In 2011, Frank Kupka’s Lines, Planes, Depth II dated 1913 was loaned to the Gallery Belvedere in Austria.
-The same year, Adolf Loos Apartment and Gallery also signed a contract with the National Gallery Belvedere in Vienna, the National Gallery in Prague, the copyright holder of the painter Adagp Paris and Konig books London the first comprehensive list of oil paintings by František Kupka.
+In 2011, we prepared and published in cooperation with the National Gallery Belvedere in Vienna, the National Gallery in Prague, the copyright holder of the painter Adagp Paris and Konig books London the first comprehensive list of oil paintings by František Kupka.

 In October 2012, we have donated the unique bust of Frantisek Kupka to the Czech Republic.
 The bust will become part of Kupka’s funerary monument in Paris.
 Frantisek Kupka completed the bust with the sculptor Jan B.K.
 Vlach.
 The painter presented the work as a gift to his close friend Jindrich Waldes.